elvisprime/Three-Tier-Web-Application-Architecture-Project/README.md

 It's time for us to test our API:
 * Head back into your API Gateway console.
 * Copy your prod stage API's Invoke URL.
+* Append /users?userId=1 to the end of the URL you've copied.
+* Run the edited URL in your web browser.
+* you can see your table's data getting returned by the API.